It’s not unusual for Mike House to pick up the The San Diego Union-Tribune, read an article about a local need, and call The San Diego Foundation.

 But this time, he wanted to maximize his gift by donating the property directly to his charitable fund in order to take advantage of significant benefits, including:

-“If I had sold the property first then made the donation, there would have been a big taxable gain,” Mike said.
+“If I had sold the property first and then made the donation, there would have been a big taxable gain,” Mike said.
 “I’d rather give that money to those in need.”

-“The San Diego Foundation was such a valuable resource for Mike and me, especially when we were working through complex issues related to his property,” said Andrew Pharies, estate planning attorney and partner at DLA Piper law firm.
+“San Diego Foundation was such a valuable resource for Mike and me, especially when we were working through complex issues related to his property,” said Andrew Pharies, estate planning attorney and partner at DLA Piper law firm.

-“With The Foundation’s team approach to including Mike’s professional advisors, we felt assured the gift was structured for the most impact for Mike’s family and for charity,” he continued.
+“With the Foundation’s team approach to including Mike’s professional advisors, we felt assured the gift was structured for the most impact for Mike’s family and for charity,” he continued.

-In less than three months, the deed transferring ownership of the property to the Charitable Real Estate Foundation (CREF) at The San Diego Foundation was completed.
+In less than three months, the deed transferring ownership of the property to the Charitable Real Estate Foundation (CREF) at San Diego Foundation was completed.

 The donation resulted in a blended gift for Mike – one gift dedicated for current giving through the House family’s donor-advised fund, and another for a charitable remainder trust to maximize his tax benefits over time and so Mike’s grandchildren could carry on his legacy of giving.